Infinex Litepaper

 Lending

 The last cycle saw the rapid emergence and collapse of centralized lending services.
 The reasons for this growth and collapse are beyond the scope of this paper, but the primary issue was a misalignment of incentives due to the principal-agent problem.
-CeFi lenders were incentivized to maximise interest return, which led to a race to the bottom, where they lent to the highest-risk counterparties with little regard for preserving collateral.
+CeFi lenders were incentivized to maximize interest return, which led to a race to the bottom, where they lent to the highest-risk counterparties with little regard for preserving collateral.
 The collapse of platforms like Celsius and Blockfi clearly highlighted the incentive misalignment that can emerge when users give up custody of their assets.

 Lending protocols like Aave5 are extremely robust and secure and have many years and billions of dollars worth of assets secured across numerous chains.
 For EVM this will likely be the starting point for borrowing and lending.
 However, several new protocols offer different mechanisms and trade-offs that should also be explored, including Ammalgam6 and Morpho7.
 For Solana, Kamino8 is likely the first lending integration, although other novel projects are being developed that leverage the faster blocktimes of Solana.